Keeping your money and belongings secure on your next trip

 One common concern when holidaymakers are preparing for their trips abroad is security.
-In particular, security of their money and personal belongings.
+In particular, keeping money and personal belongings safe.

-If this is something that you worry about then we have you covered.
-We’ve put together this 7-point list for keeping your money and personal belongings safe while you’re away.
-And because, sadly, sometimes bad things do happen we also include a few points explaining how to plan for contingencies.
+If this is something that you worry about then we have you covered with this 5-point list for keeping your money and personal belongings safe abroad.
+And we help you plan for contingencies, should unfortune strike.

 No matter where you are in the world, you really shouldn’t be carrying wads of cash around.
 Cash is easily lost and easily stolen.
 And if someone does steal it you can be pretty certain that you’ll never see it again – there’s no ‘blocking’ cash or tracking down the thieves that are spending it.